lhneves/Neves_Doretto_fe_Luiz_Henrique/README.md

 npm start
 ```

+If you're having trouble with the request, try removing the last slash from the `.env` file.
+That might fix the issue.

 #### The project will open in your browser with the following url http://localhost:3000;

 ## To run the tests yo must run